u-train/rojo/ARCHITECTURE.md

 Because snapshots are designed to be translated into Instances anyway, this system is also used by the `build` command to turn a Rojo project into a complete file.
 The backend for serializing a snapshot into a file is provided by `rbx-dom`, which is a different project.

-## Serve Command

-There are two main pieces in play when serving: the server and the Studio plugin.

-The server runs a local `LiveServer` with access to your filesystem (whether it be via the terminal, the visual studio code extension, or a remote machine).
-It consumes a `ServeSession` and attaches a web server on top.
-The web server itself is very basic, consisting of around half a dozen endpoints.
-Generally, `LiveServer` acts as a middleman with the bulk of the work is performed by either the underlying `ServeSession` or the plugin.

-To serve a project to a connecting plugin, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
-After that, when something changes on the file system, the underlying `ServeSession` emits new patches.
-The web server has a `api/subscribe` endpoint where the plugin [long polls](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.

-When the plugin receives a patch it reads through the patch contents and attempts to to apply the changes described by it.
-Any sugar (the patch visualizer, as an example) happens on top of the patches received from the server.

 ## The Plugin

 This section of the document is left incomplete.